 We are working toward a safer, cleaner waterfront and harbor in Port Angeles with the Rayonier Mill cleanup.
 It is a complex project with a long history, and one of several cleanup projects near Port Angeles Harbor.

-Techniques for making wood pulp, which were standard at the time and are now outdated, polluted the area on and near the former mill.
+Techniques for making wood pulp, which were standard at the time, polluted the area on and near the former mill.
 Rayonier A.M.
 Properties LLC (Rayonier) is working under our oversight to characterize and clean up that contamination.

 Along with Rayonier, we work with tribal representatives and many stakeholders to move cleanup forward in a way that considers the larger Port Angeles community.

 Decades of industrial activity at the former Rayonier Mill led to contamination in the water and sediments of the harbor and in upland areas around the mill.
-For many years, we've worked behind the scenes with Rayonier A.M.
-Properties LLC (Rayonier) to learn what contamination came from where, how much there is, and how to clean it up.
+For many years, we've worked with Rayonier to learn what contamination came from where, how much there is, and how to clean it up.

 This cleanup is a long, complex undertaking.
 We are committed to doing thorough work that upholds Washington’s laws and high standards.
 Explore the related links section below to learn more about what we’ve done, what we plan, and how the public can be involved.